 aria-hidden="true" to that element.

 If you add interactive functionality to an element that is not interactive by default, you’ll need to make sure you add it to the focus order of the page.
-Otherwise, keyboard users won’t be able to access it at all.
+Otherwise, users navigating without a mouse won’t be able to access it at all.

 The best way to do this is to add